mvolkmann/blog/src/swift.md

 ## Error Handling

-Errors in that occur in Swift code are described by objects that implement the `Error` protocol.
+Errors in that occur in Swift code are described by objects that conform to the `Error` protocol.
 A protocol is like an interface in other programming languages.
 These are described in detail later in the "Protocol" section.
 The `Error` protocol is merely a marker protocol, not requiring any properties or methods.
-Often errors are described by an `enum` that implements the `Error` protocol.
+Often errors are described by an `enum` that conforms to the `Error` protocol.
 Each `enum` `case` represents a variation of the error and specific cases are thrown.

-To throw an error, use the `throw` keyword followed by an instance of any type that implements the `Error` protocol.
+To throw an error, use the `throw` keyword followed by an instance of any type that conforms to the `Error` protocol.

 To handle errors, use one of the following approaches: